Greakz/learnOpenGl-in-WebGl/README.md

 # learnopengl.com in WebGl
 ref: [LearnOpenGL.com](https://learnopengl.com)

-Since i think the website learnopengl.com provides the best tutorials around learning OpenGL-/Shaderprogramming, i tried them out in WebGl, because i was personally intrested in the mechanics of all these calculations and their theory. \
+Since I think the website learnopengl.com provides the best tutorials around learning OpenGL-/Shaderprogramming, I tried them out in WebGL, because I was personally interested in the mechanics of all these calculations and their theory. \
-Ofcourse, there may be some chapters, that solutions require to much performance on the CPU and since all the CPU-work-to-to will be done in JavaScript (written in TypeScript), not everything is possible in a medium complex scene!
+Of course, there may be some chapters, that solutions require too much performance on the CPU and since all the CPU-work-to-do will be done in JavaScript (written in TypeScript), not everything is possible in a medium complex scene!

 ## How To check out some lesson